 Bulgaria / United Nations - July 26, 1947 (KCA) A Bulgarian application for membership of the U.N. is received by the U.N.
 Secretary-General Trygve Lie.
 Hungary / Poland / United States - July 26, 1947 (LBC) U.S. Congress excludes Poland and Hungary from the Marshall Plan.
 Previously both had turned down the invitation.
 Hungary - July 28 1947 (REV) The Hungarian Independence Party is formed with Zoltán Pfeiffer as president.
 Yugoslavia - July 28, 1947 (CRM) The District Court of the City of Zagreb sentences four priests from the Franciscan Monastery in Zagreb to death.
 On August 13, 1947 the Supreme Court of Croatia confirms the first-instance judgment, and all four are executed.
 Hungary - July 29, 1947 (REV) An Electoral Alliance of the Hungarian National Independence Front is formed by the coalition parties.
 Romania - July 29, 1947 (KCA) The Romanian Government dissolves the strongest opposition party, the National Peasant Party.
 The Peasant Party is accused of plotting to overthrow the Government.
 Bulgaria / Hungary / Romania / Soviet Union / Great Britain / United States - July 30, 1947 (LBC) The U.S. publishes its protest against the USSR taking former Axis property from Bulgaria, Hungary and Romania before the signing of the peace treaty.
 On the previous day Britain protested against the same issue.
 Hungary - July 30, 1947 (HC) The Economic High Council discusses the collective contracts and the salaries of public servants.
 Austria / United States - July 31, 1947 (KCA) The U.S. Export-Import Bank announces the granting of credits to Austria, totaling \$13 million to enable them to finance urgently needed materials and equipment.
-August Hungary - August 1947 (KCA) The Hungarian Council of People's Court confirms the findings of the Budapest People's Court in the first trial against the leaders of the anti-republican plot, but commutes two death sentences into that of penal servitude.
+August 1947 Poland / Czechoslovakia - August 1947 (OSA) A large economic agreement between Poland and Czechoslovakia is signed.
+It regards the exchange of goods, communications, productions, science, culture, and information.
+The agreement also includes a new investment pact.
+For five years, Poland will receive from Czechoslovakia the materials necessary for these investments.
+Hungary - August 1947 (KCA) The Hungarian Council of People's Court confirms the findings of the Budapest People's Court in the first trial against the leaders of the anti-republican plot, but commutes two death sentences into that of penal servitude.
 Yugoslavia / Greece - August 1947 (SGY) Yugoslavia recalls its minister from Athens.

 Bulgaria / Yugoslavia / Soviet Union - August 1, 1947 (PLC) A Bulgarian-Yugoslav agreement is signed by Tito and Dimitrov at their meeting in Bled.
 The agreement addresses the questions of a possible Balkan confederation.
 According to the envisioned plan Bulgaria would give Pirini-Macedonia to Yugoslavia in exchange for the Caribrod and Bosilgrad territories taken away in 1919.
 Stalin raises objections against this meeting in a secret letter.
 Hungary - August 1, 1947 (HC) The execution of the Three-Year Plan begins.
 The Lajos Kossuth Military Academy opens.
 Bulgaria / Yugoslavia - August 2, 1947 (KCA) The Yugoslav and Bulgarian governments announce an extensive pact providing for mutual assistance and full economic, political and cultural cooperation.
 Romania - August 3-4, 1947 (PIR) The conference of the presidents and secretaries of district organizations of the Plowmen's Front takes place in Bucharest.
-The gathering analyzes the progress of the reorganization based on the April 1947 communiqué of the Executive Committee of the Front to transform it to an organization of the the -working peasantry.
+The gathering analyzes the progress of the reorganization based on the April 1947 communiqué of the Executive Committee of the Front to transform it to an organization of the the "working peasantry."
 Poland / Soviet Union - August 4, 1947 (KCA) A Soviet-Polish trade agreement is signed.